T3KScarecrow/Alagaesia-Wiki/Alagaesia/Factions/The Forebearers/CLASSIFIED (SPOILERS WITHIN)/Voltheryn.md

 - **Failure**: Alloy crumbles into inert slag (worthless).

 - **Critical Success**: Product gains an _extra resonance_ (e.g. bonus damage die, stronger effect, or longer duration).

+# ✦ Forebearer Rune Set

+_(Each rune requires 1 alloy unit + 1 Quicksilver drop to forge.
+A successful Arcana check inscribes it; failure wastes the materials.)_

+---

+## 🔥 Elemental Runes

+- **Rune of Flame** – Item crackles with heat.
+Weapon adds +1d4 fire damage; armour grants resistance to cold.

+- **Rune of Frost** – Item gleams with icy patterns.
+Weapon adds +1d4 cold damage; armour grants resistance to fire.

+- **Rune of Shock** – Engraved with jagged lines.
+Weapon adds +1d4 lightning damage; armour grants resistance to lightning.

+- **Rune of Stone** – Item feels heavy and grounded.
+Weapon deals +1 damage and knocks target prone on crit; armour wearer can’t be forcibly moved while conscious.

+---

+## 🛡️ Defensive Runes

+- **Rune of Warding** – Creates a faint shimmering aura.
+Grants +1 AC or advantage on one saving throw per long rest.

+- **Rune of Null** – Dulls magic.
+Grants advantage on saving throws vs. spells once per long rest.

+- **Rune of Vitality** – Pulses softly.
+Once per day, heals wearer for 1d8 HP when reduced below half HP.

+- **Rune of Silence** – Suppresses resonance.
+Wearer/weapon cannot be magically detected (Nystul’s Magic Aura lite).

+---

+## ⚡ Utility Runes

+- **Rune of Mindlink** – Creates a psychic bond.
+Allows telepathic communication with a bonded ally within 60 ft.

+- **Rune of Recall** – Imbues memory.
+Once per day, returns a dropped/thrown weapon to wielder’s hand.

+- **Rune of Gravity** – Warps pull.
+Weapon can pull a struck creature 5 ft closer; armour wearer takes no fall damage from heights under 30 ft.

+- **Rune of Light** – Emits steady glow.
+Can shine as bright as a torch or dim to candlelight.

+---

+## 🌀 Rare / Advanced Runes (discovered later)

+- **Rune of Aether** – Item partially phases into the ethereal plane.
+Weapon ignores non-magical resistance; armour wearer can step through solid barriers 1/day.

+- **Rune of Time** – A broken hourglass shape.
+Once per long rest, grants advantage on initiative roll, or lets wielder reroll one failed check/save.

+- **Rune of Dominion** – Rare.
+Weapon inscribed with this rune can force constructs to make a Wisdom save (DC = Lendra’s Arcana check) or obey one command.

+- **Rune of Memory** – Stores knowledge.
+Can record up to 1 minute of sound/images, retrievable by touching the rune.

+---

+# 🎲 Mechanics in Play

+- **Slots**: 1 rune per alloy piece (weapon head, armour plate, focus core, etc.).

+- **Layering**: At higher tiers, Lendra learns to bind 2 runes to the same item (DC +5).

+- **Rune Discovery**: She doesn’t start with all of these.
+They’re hidden in **Forebearer ruins, etched on walls, embedded in old constructs, or seen in visions**.
+Each discovery feels like unlocking forbidden tech.